matikka96/subreddit_scraper/README.md

 ```

 ## Result
 Here is the example of using data gathered from the script.
 ![Screenshot](screenshot.jpg)
+**y-axis**
+Yellow line:	LTC price [USD]
+Blue line:	 	LTC total mentions in 'CryptoCurrency' subreddit
+**x-axis**
+datetime